nebulosa2007/linux-ck-autobuild/README.md

 * Custom commands that can be run after the build script
 * Automatically checks the ck repo for pre-built kernels
 * Option to add build kernels to your local repo
-* Setting neeeded commit of linux-ck PKGBUILD (e.g. for compile old versions)
+* Setting needed commit of linux-ck PKGBUILD (e.g. for compile old versions)

 ## Installing